-Volvo XC60 T8 Twin Engine hybrid - Practicality & boot space
+Volvo XC60 Recharge hybrid - Practicality & boot space

-Although its boot is slightly smaller than class average, the Volvo XC60 T8 hybrid is comfortable and spacious
+Although its boot is slightly smaller than class average, the Volvo XC60 Recharge hybrid is comfortable and spacious

-While we haven’t been hugely generous with our scoring of the Volvo XC60 T8 Twin Engine hybrid’s practicality, that’s not an indication it’s pokey inside, but more a reflection that rivals are slightly more spacious and practical.
+While we haven’t been hugely generous with our scoring of the Volvo XC60 Recharge’s Engine hybrid’s practicality, that’s not an indication it’s pokey inside, but more a reflection that rivals are slightly more spacious and practical.

-Volvo XC60 T8 Twin Engine hybrid interior space & storage
+Volvo XC60 Recharge hybrid interior space & storage

 Volvo is known for making comfortable seats and the XC60’s are no exception.
 They somehow manage to be both soft and supportive and while the R-Design model gets bigger side bolsters, these don’t impact on comfort in any negative way.
 The driving position is also spot-on, while the two large sliding compartment covers on the central console hide cupholders and somewhere to store wallets and phones.